nfsi-canada/OBSW2025/README.md

 ### Installing software packages

-The open-source codes have been pre-installed on the workstations in Room Cotton501, therefore there is no need to follow these steps for those attending the workshop in person.
-The following steps provide instructions to install the various software packages on a personal computer. *These instructions will work on a Linux or MacOS system, but have not been tested on PC systems.*
+The open-source codes and tutorial instructions and data have been pre-installed on the workstations in Room Cotton501, therefore there is no need to follow these steps for those attending the workshop in person.
+The following steps provide instructions to install the various software packages and required data on a personal computer.

+> **Warning!!** These instructions will work on a Linux or MacOS system, but have not been tested on PC systems.

 To install the packages, we strongly recommend installing and creating a `conda` environment (either from the [Anaconda](https://anaconda.org) distribution or [mini-conda](https://docs.conda.io/en/latest/miniconda.html)) where the codes can be installed alongside their dependencies.
 This **significantly reduces** the potential conflicts in package versions.
 In a bash (or zsh) terminal, follow these steps: